textpattern/textpattern.github.io/installation/index.md

 3. Move the zip package to the folder you created.
 4. Unzip the package.

-The zip package will have a folder/file tree matching that in the [Textpattern repo](https://github.com/textpattern/textpattern).[^1] Following are the folders and files you'll see.
+The zip package will have a folder/file tree matching that in the [Textpattern repo](https://github.com/textpattern/textpattern).[^1] Following are the folders and files you'll see, pay particular attention the to <code>.htaccess</code> file.[^2]

 <div class="tabular-data" itemscope itemtype="http://schema.org/Table">
     <table>